Teachers TV: Charter

 While it was funded by the DCSF, Teachers TV was editorially independent of government.
 This was a requirement of the Communications Act 2003 and Ofcom, the regulator for the UK communications industries.
 To ensure accountability for its funding, a governance process was established, managed by the Teachers TV Board of Governors.

 Operations

 Teachers TV (TTV) was a government-funded, advertisement-aided programme for teachers.
 It was initially an online TV channel, then just a web vehicle for specific professional training — Continuous Professional Development, or CPD, mainly via video experiences across all curricula, age groups and other school based issues, specifically aimed at teachers.
-It was run by a highly professional group of individuals, at extremely high costs, managed by Ten Alps.
+It was managed by Ten Alps.
+The website was co-owned by Ten Alps (75%) and ITN (25%).

 2011 saw the launch of Teaching Channel, a US initiative to deliver professional development videos for teachers over the Internet, public television, cable and other digital outlets.

 Decline and closure

 In March 2010, Ed Balls, then Secretary of State for Children, Schools and Families (DCSF) axed the broadcast deals in place with Freeview, Freesat, Sky and Virgin Media in a bid to save the channel around £1m in carriage costs annually.
 It closed on Freeview first on 21 July, and Freesat, Sky and Virgin followed on 31 August 2010.
 Online availability was unaffected by the change.

 On 15 October 2010, Ten Alps announced that the Department for Education was cancelling the £10m annual Teachers TV contract from April 2011.
 The contract was due to run until 2013, but the government invoked a six-month break clause.
 The service had 400,000 registered users.
 It provided 783,000 training day sessions online in 2009 and claimed to have saved schools an estimated £235m.

 In 2011 a number of providers gained a licence from the Department for Education to distribute the Teachers TV videos.
 Only those videos which were commissioned by the Teachers TV service are available under the terms of the licence.